About Biobased Sciences

 The first year begins with a joint start of two foundation courses with the emphasis on circular material flows, followed by one of the three specialisations and space for optional courses for personalisation.
 The first year is also comprised of an Academic Consultancy Training, in which teams of students from the different specialisations will be formed to tackle a provided case.

-The two foundation courses, Circular Economy (MST-26806) and Principles of Biobased Economy (BCT-23806), are both taught in period one.
+The two foundation courses, Circular Economy (BMO-26806) and Principles of Biobased Economy (BCT-23806), are both taught in period one.
 In Circular Economy, you will learn how to realize a transition from a linear economy to a circular economy.
 This requires an interdisciplinary approach, combining technical, managerial, and environmental considerations.
 A systems approach to the circular economy is taken, considering different stakeholder perspectives, their incentive structures, and their impacts on circular alternatives.
 The course Principles of Biobased Economy is about exploring how to create a sustainable future by moving away from dependence on fossil resources to biomass resources for the production of food, chemicals, and energy-carriers.
 In this course students will learn which different disciplines are important and how they are connected.
 Lectures about logistics, economy, biomass production, biorefinery and catalysis are included.

 Academic consultancy training (YMC-60809)